Flamel001/next-ts-gql-revoluterra/README.md

 # Next TypeScript and GraphQL Github Issues Tracker

-With this application you will have a possibility to enter required `Repository owner` and `Repository name` To get a `list of issues`, assosiated with this repository
+With this application you will have a possibility to enter required `Repository owner` and `Repository name` To get a `list of issues`, assosiated with this repository.
+After getting `list of issues` you can check their `Title`, `text` and `number of comments`.
+You can even leave your own comment!

 ## How to use